ad17171717/LeetCode-HackerRank-Solutions-and-More/README.md

 # My-LeetCode-Solutions
-A portfolio of my LeetCode Solutions.
+A portfolio of my LeetCode solutions as well as solutions from other sites.
 Will continually update as I solve problems.
 You can find a link to my LeetCode profile [**here**](https://leetcode.com/ad17171717/).

 |        Problem Link to LeetCode           |  Difficulty   |  Solution Language(s)  |